 Another documentary about Norilsk cites an inhabitant of the city: ‘‘The land is not for the living.
 Russia thinks Norilsk is a kind of heaven.
 But most people don’t know Norilsk is built on bones.
 But this is true.
 Norilsk is built on bones of the prisoners.
 One needs guts to come here.
 I think every man who comes here is a hero.”

-Despite all of it, some people are very patriotic and very proud:” On the way to work you look out of the bus window.
+Despite all of it, people are very patriotic and very proud of the place they live in:” On the way to work you look out of the bus window.
 What a darkness.
 It reminds me of cosmic moments.
 It’s beautiful and it’s eternal.
 This is where I like to be.
 I’m proud of having taken part of building this city, although people roughly speaking are sacrificing their health.
 This environment, this climate, minus 45 degrees celsius, and we swim here.
 I love the city.”

 No matter what happens next the city will still carry both, breathtaking beauty and the scary scent of death.